guilhermeUpToTask/TasksManeger/README.md

-# Fullstack Project Environment
+# Fullstack Project Template - TaskManager

-A **Fullstack Project Environment** built using the [Fullstack FastAPI Template](https://github.com/fastapi/full-stack-fastapi-template) that can be deployed on any VPS with minimal configuration.
+A **Fullstack Project Template** based on [Fullstack FastAPI Template](https://github.com/fastapi/full-stack-fastapi-template) that can be deployed on any VPS with minimal configuration.

 This project is a simple **Task Manager Application** built as an example to showcase a full-stack architecture featuring a modern React front-end and a robust FastAPI back-end.